WayScience/phenotypic_profiling/README.md

 See [MitoCheck_data](https://github.com/WayScience/mitocheck_data) for more information on feature types and how they are extracted from `MitoCheck` labeled cells.

-All parts of the machine learning pipeline are also completed for a "final" model (from training data) and a "shuffled baseline" model (from shuffled training data).
+All parts of the machine learning pipeline are completed to create two versions of the same machine learning model:
+- `final`: Model fit using real feature values
-This shuffled baseline model provides a suitable baseline comparison for the final model during evaluation.
+- `shuffled_baseline`: Model fit using shuffled training data (to create a suitable baseline comparison for the final model during evaluation)

+## Intermediate Data

-**Note:** Throughout this repository, intermediate `.tsv` data are stored in tidy long format, a standardized data structure (see [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf) by Hadley Wickham for more details).
+Throughout this repository, intermediate `.tsv` data are stored in tidy long format, a standardized data structure (see [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf) by Hadley Wickham for more details).
 This data structure makes later analysis easier.

+Some intermediate data used in this repository are too large to be stored on GitHub.
+These intermediate data are available on the [Way Lab Zenodo page](https://zenodo.org/communities/wayscience/).

-## Setup
+## Environment Setup

 Perform the following steps to set up the `phenotypic_profiling` environment necessary for processing data in this repository.